austinseraphin/motion-accessibility/README.md

 #### `accessibility_hint`

 Hints describe the results of performing an action.
 Only provide one when not obvious.
 They briefly describe results.
 They begin with a verb and omit the subject.
 They use the third person singular declarative form - Plays music instead of play music.
 Imagine describing it to a friend.
 "Tapping the button plays music."
-They begin with a capitalized word and ends with a period.
+They begin with a capitalized word and end with a period.
 They do not include the action or gesture.
 They do not include the name or type of the controller or view.
 Localized.

 #### `accessibility_traits`

 Traits describe an element's state, behavior, or usage.
 They tell VoiceOver how to respond to a view.
-To combine them, use the binary or `|` operator.
+To combine them, use the single vertical bar  `|` binary or operator.

 The `accessibility_attribute=` method accepts a symbol or array of symbols, and applies the accessibility_attribute method to them.
 For example, if a view displays an image  that opens a link, you can do this.